LukeShortCloud/ansible_role_fedora_kernel_lts/README.md

 # ansible-role-fedora-kernel-lts

-An Ansible role for automating the build of the LTS Linux kernel RPMs for Red Hat Enterprise Linux and Fedora.
+An Ansible role for automating the build of the LTS Linux kernel RPMs for Fedora.

 ## Requirements